yerinsmgmt/markdowns/files.md

 Applying for the Senior Platform Engineer role on the Platform Flow Engineering team.

+I'm Yerins Abraham.
 I own production operations end to end for an AI service on AWS: ECS and RDS, CI/CD, observability, and backups I actually restore on a weekly rehearsal rather than trust blindly.
 I have also moved internal workflows, triage, classification, routing, from manual to agentic, gated by an